MacFJA/svelte-persistent-runes/README.md

 ## Usage

 This library have 2 parts:
-- A preprocessor to add the `$persist` rune.
+- A preprocessor to add the `$persist` rune (and optionally a Vite plugin).
 - A set of configuration to persist your data.

 You MUST add the preprocessor to use `$persist`.
-It's as simple as to add it in your Svelte configuration (`svelte.config.js`) with the import of `@macfja/svelte-persistent-runes/preprocessor`
+It's as simple as to add it in your Svelte configuration (`svelte.config.js`) with the import of `@macfja/svelte-persistent-runes/plugins`

 <details>
 <summary>./svelte.config.js</summary>